MOKSHA-EM provides unparalleled imaging capabilities allowing detection of challenging features and formations.

 MOKSHA-EM differentiates signal and IP effects using our Joint IP Inversion algorithm, ensuring accuracy to real world phenomena.

-Intrepid Geophysics provides a 2.5D Inversion service for airborne electromagnetic survey data using our proprietary MOKSHA-EM inversion software.
+Intrepid Geophysics provides a 2.5D full waveform Inversion service for airborne electromagnetic survey data using our proprietary MOKSHA-EM inversion software.
 MOKSHA-EM’s core algorithm assumes 2D geology and a 3D source, combining the resolution of a 3D inversion with the speed of a 1D inversion.
 This enables entire surveys to be inverted rather than a select few flight lines, enhancing coverage and ensuring no flight data is wasted.